cloudvista/vaa/readme.md

 </p>

 #### Workflow Capture
-All of the VistA Application workflows (RPC traffic) of cloud-based VistA will be streamed to a cloud storage using the built-in traffic mirroring service in the AWS cloud.
+All VistA Application workflows (RPC traffic) of cloud-based VistA are streamed to a cloud storage using the built-in traffic mirroring service in the AWS cloud.

 <p align="center">